Sebastian Farquhar

 Reviewing

-I believe that one of the best ways to learn to write better is to review other people’s work.
-I also continue to be incredibly grateful for the detailed feedback I have received from reviewers.
+One of the best ways to learn to write better is to review other people’s work.
+I am also grateful for the detailed feedback I have received from reviewers.
 Although peer review can receive a lot of criticism I think it is a wonderful thing and that we researchers don’t know how good we’ve got it.

 I have served as a reviewer or senior reviewer, receiving four awards for high quality reviews, for: